-28. The papers in the Spanish Hague Convention 1980 proceedings were received by the Central Authority in this country on or around 18th June 2008, with a covering letter dated 6th June 2008.
-They were then forwarded to the F. This court is entitled to comment with the greatest respect to its international colleagues that: a) the reasoning for the establishment of an Article 13(b) defence formulated by the Spanish Court is very shortly argued and is accordingly difficult to discern but on its plain meaning it falls far short of that which would be permitted to establish the same ground in this jurisdiction and appears to confuse settlement with an article 13(b) defence;
+[28] The papers in the Spanish Hague Convention proceedings were received by the Central Authority in this country on or around 18 June 2008, with a covering letter dated 6 June 2008.
+They were then forwarded to F. This court is entitled to comment with the greatest respect to its international colleagues that:

-b) the delay of more than 18 months is inexplicable having regard to the clear timetable set out in Article 11 (3) of Brussels II Revised for compliance by national courts and having regard to recent authorities in the European Court of Human Rights appears to constitute a prima facie breach of the child's and the F's Article 8 ECHR rights:
+- (a) the reasoning for the establishment of an Art 13(b) defence formulated by the Spanish court is very shortly argued and is accordingly difficult to discern but on its plain meaning it falls far short of that which would be permitted to establish the same ground in this jurisdiction and appears to confuse settlement with an Art 13(b) defence; - (b) the delay of more than 18 months is inexplicable having regard to the clear timetable set out in Art 11(3) of Brussels II Revised for compliance by national courts and having regard to recent authorities in the European Court of Human Rights appears to constitute a prima facie breach of the child's and F's rights under Art 8 of the European Convention for the Protection of Human Rights and Fundamental Freedoms 1950 (the European Convention):

-In Iosub Caras v Romania (Application No 7198/04) [2007] 1 FLR 661 there was a delay of 18 months from the date of the application under the Hague Convention 1980 to the date of determination.
-That was found by the European Court of Human Rights to constitute a breach of the positive obligation on a state by Article 8 of the European Convention.
-As stated at paras [38] - [40]:
+In Iosub Caras v Romania (Application No 7198/04) [2007] 1 FLR 661 there was a delay of 18 months from the date of the application under the Hague Convention to the date of determination.
+That was found by the European Court of Human Rights to constitute a breach of the positive obligation on a State by Art 8 of the European Convention.
+As stated at paras [38]-[40]:

-"[38] In matters pertaining to the reunification of children with their parents, the adequacy of a measure is also to be judged by the swiftness of its implementation, such cases requiring urgent handling, as the passage of time can have irremediable consequences for the relations between the children and the parent who does not live with them (see Ignaccolo-Zenide, at para 102, and Nuutinen, at para 110).
+'[38] In matters pertaining to the reunification of children with their parents, the adequacy of a measure is also to be judged by the swiftness of its implementation, such cases requiring urgent handling, as the passage of time can have irremediable consequences for the relations between the children and the parent who does not live with them (see Ignaccolo-Zenide, at para 102, and Nuutinen, at para 110).
 Indeed, Art 11 of the Hague Convention imposes a 6 week time limited for the required decision, failing which the decision body may be requested to give reasons for the delay.
 Despite this recognised urgency, in the instance case a period of more than 18 months elapsed from the date on which the first applicant lodged his request for the return of the child to the date of the final decision.
 No satisfactory explanation was put forward by the Government for this delay.

 [39] It follows that the time it took for the courts to adopt the final decision in the present case failed to meet the urgency of the situation.
 [40] Based on its conclusions reached at paras [36] and [39], above, and notwithstanding the respondent States' margin of appreciation in the matter, the court concludes that the Romanian authorities failed to fulfil their positive obligations under Art 8 of the European Convention.
-There has accordingly been a violation of that Article on this account."
+There has accordingly been a violation of that Article on this account.'